univention/univention-corporate-server/doc/quickstart/index.rst

 This quickstart guide only provides an entry into UCS.
 UCS is very scalable, additional services can simply be installed on additional systems.
-This domain join is described in .
+This domain join is described in [#ucs-join]_.

 UCS offers various additional services which are covered by the UCS license and which can be integrated at a later point in time:

-- Single-sign-on with web services using a SAML identity provider
+- Single-sign-on with web services using a SAML identity provider, see [#domain-saml]_.

-- IP management using DHCP
+- IP management using DHCP, see [#ucs-dhcp]_.

-- Web proxy for caching and policy management / virus scan
+- Web proxy for caching and policy management / virus scan, see [#ucs-proxy]_.

 - Hybrid cloud setups